RaffayCantCode/Nerd-Vault/README.md

 * Friend compatibility percentage
 * Weekly activity summaries (like streaming stats)
 * Advanced review system similar to social review platforms

+ **Recommendation Engine**

+* Personalized recommendations based on user activity
+* Discovery of new and unexpected content
+* Mix of algorithm-based and exploration-based suggestions

+**Rating & Review System**

+* Users can rate media using a custom NerdVault scoring system
+* Write and share reviews
+* Like and interact with other users’ reviews

 ---